TakbeerAli/Todo-internship-project/README.md

 # Todo-internship-project
-#to install npm package us command
+#to install npm package use command
 # npm install --force